 One of the most surprising places I’ve visited in Banff National Park was Mt Norquay.
 In the winter, Mt Norquay is a famous ski hill in the Banff area, but in the summer, they open the chairlift for sightseeing so people can enjoy a meal, drink, or just the views from their restaurant Cliffhouse Bistro.

 But it wasn’t the food or drinks that made me fall in love.
 Instead, it was the breathtaking views of Banff town and the surrounding mountains including Mt Rundle that had me never wanting to leave.

 This amazing viewpoint has become one of my all-time favorite photography spots in Banff National Park.
 It’s an off-the-beaten-path experience I recommend to all.

 Tickets for the Mt Norquay chairlift are available online for $45 CAD per person and when you’re comparing all the sightseeing gondolas in Banff, it’s much less busy than the Banff Gondola.
 The chairlift is only open for sightseeing from June to October.

 6. Morant’s Curve

-Located around 60 kilometers from Banff, Morant’s Curve was made famous by Nicholas Morant who was sent to the area to discover amazing tourist attractions along the Canadian railway many years ago.
+Located around 60 kilometers (37 miles) from Banff, Morant’s Curve was made famous by Nicholas Morant who was sent to the area to discover amazing tourist attractions along the Canadian railway many years ago.
 Nicholas fell in love with the viewpoint and it became his favorite in Banff National Park.